 Transcript Fee - Charges to students for the cost of preparing and mailing transcripts after the first copy.
 The first copy is FREE.

-On-line Fee - Charges for taking a course through the online system, Edvance360.
+On-line/Zoom Fee - Charges for taking a course through the online system, Edvance360 or via Zoom.

 Technology Fee - Charges to all students for use of College computers and printers.
-(This fee is waived for non-commuting students).